washingtonstateuniversity/WSUWP-Plugin-Multiple-Networks/README.md

 * Global administrators, network administrators, and site administrators treated separately.
 * Removes need for confirmation/activation links when adding new users to sites.

+## Contributing

+All contributions are welcome.
+In its current state, the plugin is over-opinionated in some places and less opinionated than it should be in others.
+If you'd like to help clarify that or have a question, please open an issue with your thoughts.

+### Needs

+These are the best places to help:

+* Translation support is effectively missing.
+* A new "My Networks" and "My Sites" interface via REST API would be refreshing.
+* There are likely several bugs awaiting that we haven't found yet. :)